rasharp/LSML-FinalProject/README.md

 ## 3. Model
 ### 3.1 BERT fine-tuned classifier
-Standart BERT
+Standard pre-trained [BERT-base-uncased](https://huggingface.co/bert-base-uncased) model is used.
+Model fine-tuned with standard parameters.
+All pipeline is available in Google Colab notebook.
+Accuracy of the model is about 85%

-### 1.2 LDA
+### 3.2 LDA
 I used standard sklearn implementation of LDA for simplicity, but using "big data tools" as PySpark is very straightforward in this case.
+Number of topics
+All pipeline is available in Google Colab notebook

 ## 1. Usage instructions